peculater/casebox-compose/README.md

 2a.
 When it asks if you want to reindex your new core, hop into the mysql container and run `GRANT ALL PRIVILEGES ON cb_name-of-the-core.* to 'casebox';`.
 Then say Yes to reindexing the core.
 3. Head to http://127.0.0.1:8000/name-of-the-core-from-step-3 .
 Login is "root" with a password you set in step 3.

+## Not done
+1. Email.
+Almost certainly will error.
+2. Cron.
+I haven't tried to get that going.
+3. Office document parsing.
+OpenOffice is installed, but I don't know a good way to test that.